ranak8811/JARVIS-Voice-Assistance-For-MacOS-System-StreamlitUI/README.md

 - **Application Launcher:** Opens native macOS applications such as Calendar, Calculator, and Terminal.
 - **Wikipedia Search:** Fetches and reads summaries from Wikipedia for your queries.
 - **Logging:** All interactions and errors are logged to `logs/application.log` for debugging and monitoring.
+- **AI-Powered Answers:** Uses Google Gemini to answer queries not explicitly handled by the assistant, leveraging the `google-generativeai` package.

 ## Prerequisites